ogeidix/ogeidix.github.com/_posts/2012-08-27-going-to-usa.md

 <img src="/images/uceap.png" style="border: 4px solid #eee"/>

-UCEAP is a student exchange program that permits to the students of more than 100 universities to study abroad for 2 quarters.
+UCEAP is a student exchange program that allows to the students of more than 100 universities to study abroad for 2 quarters.

 As student of the [University of Padova](http://www.unipd.it) I participated in the last selections and won a grant to study at the [University of California - Irvine](http://uci.edu) for fall and winter quarters.
 This win was not a quick result.
 I started the preparation one year before looking for information and contacts and working hard for my bachelors degree.